 Prior to joining McMillan, Hannibal gained significant experience as a foreign associate at a Chinese law firm in Beijing, where he assisted clients with high-tech market disputes including fair, reasonable, and non-discriminatory (FRAND) litigation involving standard essential patent (SEP) licensing claims, private anti-monopoly suits, and compliance opinions on internet, data, and blockchain law.
-Prior to practicing in China, he worked at a national firm in Toronto on trade remedy, antitrust, and complex commercial litigation files.
+Prior to practising in China, he worked at a national firm in Toronto on trade remedy, antitrust, and complex commercial litigation files.

 Expertise